aws-samples/generative-ai-application-builder-on-aws-plugin-sample-vector-databases/README.md

 Note: This is not a production ready code base, but should rather be used for testing and proof of concepts.

+If you find this GitHub repository useful, please consider giving it a free star ⭐ to show your appreciation and support for the project.

 **Pre-requisites:**

 Have the aws cli installed and python installed.